 The "Sigh for Monarchy"

 British and American history has a long train of resisting or outright rejecting executive authority.
 However, if the Americans learned any lesson throughout the 1780s, it was that some form of executive authority was needed.
 This lesson was learned during the tenure of their first national government, the Articles of Confederation.
 This government did not have a national executive with traditional executive powers like the power to pardon or veto.
 Rather, executive functions were carried out through committees in the Confederation Congress.
 There was a “President of the United States” under the Confederation government, but this president was not an executive in that he did not have the traditional executive powers like being commander-in-chief or pardoning criminals.

 Some Americans were learning that it was rough going without a chief executive.
 Even in the states, the republican spirit tended to prevail as there was considerable opposition to giving significant powers to the state’s executives, their governors.
 Most governors were chosen by the legislature for a one-year term.
-They had few executive powers and they provided a meager if not absence of any check against “legislative tyranny.”
+They had few executive powers and they provided a meager check against “legislative tyranny.”
 New York was the exception.
 In their 1777 Constitution, New York provided for a strong executive in the hands of the governor.